Virginia: Climate

 Virginia has a humid subtropical climate that transitions to humid continental west of the Blue Ridge Mountains.
 Seasonal extremes vary from average lows of 25 °F in January to average highs of 86 °F in July.
 The Atlantic Ocean and Gulf Stream have a strong effect on eastern and southeastern coastal areas, making the climate there warmer but also more constant.
 Most of Virginia's recorded extremes in temperature and precipitation have occurred in the Blue Ridge Mountains and areas west.
 Virginia receives an average of 43.47 in of precipitation annually, with the Shenandoah Valley being the state's driest region.

 Virginia has around 35–45 days with thunderstorms annually, and storms are common in the late afternoon and evenings between April and September.
-These months are also the most common for tornadoes, twelve of which touched down in the Commonwealth in 2024.
+These months are also the most common for tornadoes, six of which touched down in the Commonwealth in 2025.
 Hurricanes and tropical storms can occur from August to October.
 The deadliest natural disaster in Virginia was Hurricane Camille, which killed over 150 people in 1969 mainly in inland Nelson County.
 Between December and March, cold-air damming caused by the Appalachian Mountains can lead to significant snowfalls across the state, such as the January 2016 blizzard, which created the state's highest recorded one-day snowfall of 36.6 in near Bluemont.
 On average, cities in Virginia can receive between 5.8–12.3 in of snow annually, but recent winters have seen below-average snowfalls, and much of Virginia had no measurable snow during the 2022–2023 winter season.

 Climate change in Virginia is leading to higher temperatures year-round as well as more heavy rain and flooding events.
 Urban heat islands can be found in many Virginia cities and suburbs, particularly in neighborhoods linked to historic redlining.
 The air in Virginia has statistically improved since 1998.
 The closure and conversion of coal power plants in Virginia and the Ohio Valley region has helped cut the amount of particulate matter in Virginia's air in half.
 Current plans call for 30% of the Commonwealth's electricity to be renewable by 2030 and for all to be carbon-free by 2050.